 - Unsubscribes/smaller list - You should use HubSpot's “don't send to unengaged contacts” to avoid this, but if you are sending crap, you’re going to have a lot more unengaged contacts

 - Go to HubSpot jail - get locked out of sending emails until you’ve been reprimanded

 If you absolutely must, there are ways to do this to avoid real brand damage.
-(I have seen real brands with nasty google reviews comments calling them spammers for this.)
+(I have seen real brands with nasty Google review comments calling them spammers.)
 We can refer you to people who can do it.
 We don’t do it.
 Because it’s Spam.